Iokete/iokete.github.io/index.md

 ---
 # Get Started
-## You can navigate through the different pages in the header, or click [here](posts) to take a look to all the posts.
+## You can navigate through the different pages in the header, or scroll down to take a look to all the posts.